-10) Typical Time Line and Sequence of Events
+10) Typical Timeline and Sequence of Events

-The following is an example of a timeline for the MS Plan I. GGI does not admit masters students to the MS Plan II, but PhD students may complete the Plan II requirements to earn an MS degree either en route, or as a change in their degree objective.
-It will be ensured that an adequate number of courses are taken to fulfill the MS Plan I degree requirements.
+The following is an example of a timeline for the MS Plan I. GGI does not admit M.S. degree students to the MS Plan II, but PhD students may complete the Plan II requirements to earn an MS degree either en route, or as a change in their degree objective.